-The founder of Shanda Group, Chen Tianqiao, made a $115 million donation last year to California Institute of Technology (Caltech) for neuroscience research, which was met with widespread criticism in China.
-The billionaire however recently responded to criticism for his donation, revealing that his contribution to the university’s neuroscience department is simply him trying to do his part to help research on the mechanism of the human brain.
-Chen describes his donation to Caltech as “giving the ball to the person closest to the front door”, using an analogy in soccer game.
+The founder of Shanda Group, Chen Tianqiao, made a $115 million donation last year to the California Institute of Technology (Caltech) for neuroscience research, which was met with widespread criticism in China.
+The millionaire recently responded to criticisms of his donation, revealing that his contribution to the university’s neuroscience department is simply him trying to do his part to help research on the mechanism of the human brain.
+Chen describes his donation to Caltech as “giving the ball to the person closest to the front door”, using a football analogy.

 Chen revealed at a conference this March that he plans to donate $100 million annually to neuroscience research.
 It is still uncertain however whether this money will be donated to domestic institutes or those in other countries.
-Chen Tianqiao repeatedly told reporters that donations of this kind to neuroscience research are “without borders.”
+The millionaire repeatedly told reporters that donations of this kind to neuroscience research are “without borders.”